What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks: Reaction Prediction

 \section{Reaction Prediction}

 Reaction prediction is a central task in the field of chemistry, with significant implications for drug discovery, materials science, and the development of novel synthetic routes.
-Given a set of reactants, the goal of this task is to predict the most likely products formed during a chemical reaction~\cite{schwaller2019molecular, coley2017prediction}.
-In this task, we use the widely-adopted USPTO-MIT dataset~\cite{jin2017predicting} for evaluating the performance of GPT models.
+Given a set of reactants, the goal of this task is to predict the most likely products formed during a chemical reaction~\cite{schwaller2019molecular, coley2017prediction,guo2023modeling}.
+In this task, we use the widely adopted USPTO-MIT dataset~\cite{jin2017predicting}(MIT license) to evaluate the performance of GPT models.
 This dataset contains approximately 470,000 chemical reactions extracted from US patents.
-In the experiment, we use the USPTO Mixed dataset where the reactants and reagents strings are splitted by `$.$'.
-We randomly sample 30 samples from the original validation set for validation and 100 samples from the original test set for testing.
+In the experiment, we used the USPTO mixed data set, where the reactants and reagents strings are split by `$.$'.
+We randomly sampled 30 samples from the original validation set for validation and 100 samples from the original test set for testing.
 We use the Top-1 Accuracy as the evaluation metric and Chemformer~\cite{irwin2022chemformer} {as the baseline due to its superior performance among the machine learning solutions for reaction prediction.
-Chemformer is a seq2seq model trained to predict the output product when given reactants and reagents as inputs.} We also report the percentage of invalid SMILES generated by each method.
+Chemformer is a seq2seq model trained to predict the output product when given reactants and reagents as input.} We also report the percentage of invalid SMILES generated by each method.

 \paragraph{\textbf{ICL Prompt.}} One example of our ICL prompt for reaction prediction is shown in Figure \ref{reaction_prompt}.
-Given the nature of the reaction prediction task and the characteristics of the USPTO-MIT dataset, we enhance the task-specific Template with an input explanation (stating that the input includes reactants and reagents, which are separated by `$.$') to assist the GPT models in understanding the input SMILES.
+Given the nature of the reaction prediction task and the characteristics of the USPTO-MIT dataset, we enhance the task-specific template with an input explanation (stating that the input includes reactants and reagents, which are separated by `$.$') to assist the GPT models in understanding the input SMILES.
 Moreover, we incorporate output restrictions to guide GPT models in generating chemically valid and reasonable products.